sandeepstw/Angular-Desktop-Electron/README.md

-# Angular Desktop application Demo for Mac, Windows and Linux
+# Angular Desktop Application demo for Mac, Windows and Linux

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.